pblottiere/snail/README.md

 install lacking dependencies.
 It has been tested on Windows and Archlinux.
 Once dependencies have been installed, you have to restart QGIS to use Snail.

+On Windows, no additional installation steps are required.
+However, on GNU/Linux platforms, you may need to install some packages necessary for drawing QML charts.
+For example, on Archlinux, the `qt5-charts` package is required.

 ## Settings